WoodySlum/smarties.io/README.md

 `npm start`

-Once app is started, open your browser and type https://me.hautomation-io.com/.
+Once app is started, open your browser and type https://me.smarties.io/.
 Then, you have to login with default username `admin` and default password `admin`.

-*Note : If you can't log in, check logs - If dependencies installation is finished, you may retrieve your `Hautomation ID` which is a 4 hexadecimal code.
+*Note : If you can't log in, check logs - If dependencies installation is finished, you may retrieve your `Smarties ID` which is a 4 hexadecimal code.
 This information is logged just after starting.
-Then open browser and type https://me.hautomation-io.com/XXXX/ where `XXXX` is your hautomation ID.*
+Then open browser and type https://me.smarties.io/XXXX/ where `XXXX` is your smarties ID.*

 ### Rest API access

-You can list the available rest APIS with https://me.hautomation-io.com/XXXX/api/infos/ where `XXXX` is your hautomation ID.
+You can list the available rest APIS with https://me.smarties.io/XXXX/api/infos/ where `XXXX` is your smarties ID.

 ### Dev commands

 * `npm update` : Update dependencies
-* `npm run start` : Start Hautomation
+* `npm run start` : Start Smarties
 * `npm run dev` : Run dev server with lint
 * `npm run test` : Run all unit test
 * `npm run lint` : Check code issues